agape-apps/LogosNotesExport/README.md

 ## 🔍 Overview

+**Note: this is Beta Software which has only received limited testing.**

 This tool extracts notes from Logos Bible Software's NotesTool database and converts them into well-organized Markdown files.
 It preserves:

 - **Note content** (rich text converted to Markdown)